filmgirl/podcasting-resources/README.md

 * [LibSyn][16] - One of the oldest podcast hosts.
 Reliable, though pricey for what it offers.
 Be aware of potentially aggro sales people.
 * [Blubrry][17] - Another OG podcast host, maintainer of the excellent PowerPress WordPress plugin.
 Includes website.
 * [WordPress.com][18] - $5/month and up plans support audio uploading and can be used for podcasting.
 * [Simplecast][23] - $12 a month, unlimited uploads/bandwidth.
 * [Squarespace][19] - If you have a legacy Squarespace plan, they are a good/easy option for podcasting.
-Squarespace is likely too expensive to use as a podcast host, but if you also want to use Squarespace as a website builder or store, it's a good option.
+Squarespace is likely too expensive to use primarily as a podcast host, but if you also want to use Squarespace as a website builder or store, it's a good option.

     You can also embed a podcast feed from any other service into Squarespace.

 ## DIY Hosting Links